ultimate271/notes/dostoevsky/brothers03.08.md

 And he kissed his hand with a smack.

+#### Fyodor continues on about the attacks of madness Aloysha's mother used to have
 “To my thinking,” he revived at once, seeming to grow sober the instant he touched on his favorite topic.
 “To my thinking ...
 Ah, you boys!
 You children, little sucking‐pigs, to my thinking ...
 I never thought a woman